 The Company is exposed to price risk with respect to commodity prices, mainly nickel prices.
 The Company closely monitors commodity prices to determine the appropriate course of action to be taken.
-The Company's future mining operations will be significantly affected by changes in the market prices for nickel.
+The Company's future mining operations will be significantly affected by changes in market prices for nickel.
 Prices fluctuate on a daily basis and are affected by numerous factors beyond the Company's control.
-The supply and demand for nickel, the level of interest rates, the rate of inflation, investment decisions by large holders of nickel and stability of exchange rates can all cause significant fluctuations in nickel prices.
-Such external economic factors are in turn influenced by changes in international investment patterns and monetary systems and political developments.
+The supply and demand for nickel, the level of interest rates, the rate of inflation, investment decisions by large holders of nickel, and stability of exchange rates can all cause significant fluctuations in nickel prices.
+Such external economic factors are in turn influenced by changes in international investment patterns, monetary systems and political developments.

 In July 2012, the Company suspended its mining operation due to unfavorable nickel prices.
 The timing to resume mining operations would mainly depend on the nickel prices.
-As at June 30, 2023, the Company has no nickel sales receivable, forward sales contracts, or call options outstanding.
-Change of commodity prices would not have any significant impact on the financial position of the Company.
-However, a change of nickel price would have significant impact on the estimation of the fair value of the Company's mineral properties.
+As at June 30, 2024, the Company has no nickel sales receivable, forward sales contracts, or call options outstanding.
+A change in commodity prices would not have any significant impact on the financial position of the Company.
+However, changes in the nickel price could have a significant impact on the estimation of the fair value of the Company's mineral properties.

-d) Environmental risk
+g) Environmental risk

 The Company's activities are subject to extensive laws and regulations governing environmental protection and employee health and safety in Canada.
-These laws address emissions into the air, discharges into water, management of waste, management of hazardous substances, protection of natural resources, antiquities and endangered species, and reclamation of lands disturbed by mining operations.
+These laws address emissions into the air; discharges into water; management of waste; management of hazardous substances; protection of natural resources, antiquities and endangered species; and reclamation of lands disturbed by mining operations.

 The Company's Bucko Lake Mine has been placed on care and maintenance since 2012.
 During the care and maintenance period, the Company is required to maintain active environmental monitoring at the Bucko Lake Mine to comply with all requirements of federal and provincial rules related to mining operations.
 If the Company fails to comply with those requirements, the Company could be subject to significant fines and penalties, and the Bucko Lake Mine could be required to be reclaimed immediately.

 In 2021, the Company was charged \$200,000 in fines for offences under the Fisheries Act (Canada) for an alleged "deposit of deleterious substances and an alleged failure to collect acute lethality samples" at the Bucko Lake Mine in 2017.
-The fine is being paid over four instalment payments of \$50,000 every six months beginning on March 14, 2022.
-In 2022, the Company also reassessed the closure and reclamation obligation related to the Bucko Lake Mine, and the undiscounted obligation increased to \$14,632,558 from \$6,548,404 as at December 31, 2021.
+The fine has been paid over four instalment payments of \$50,000 every six months beginning on March 14, 2022.
+In 2022, the Company also reassessed the closure and reclamation obligation related to the Bucko Lake Mine, and the undiscounted obligation increased to \$14,632,558 from \$6,548,404 as at December 31, 2023.
+There has been no change to this estimation in Q2 2024.